 The second most common problem many landlords face is having a property that doesn’t seem to be performing as well as other comparable buildings in the market.
 Whether it be a lower rental rate, more tenant turnover, or simply more vacancies, it can quickly become a point of frustration to feel that a building is not performing at its full potential.

 Luckily, a landlord broker can help solve this problem on two fronts: research and leverage.

-For many brokerage teams, market data is the backbone of their business.
-In order to achieve the best results for their clients, landlord brokers put a lot of time and effort into researching the market, uncovering trends and identifying opportunities to pursue.
+For many leasing teams, market data is the backbone of their business.
+In order to achieve the best results for their clients, landlord brokers put a lot of time and effort into researching the market, uncovering trends, and identifying opportunities to pursue.

 Want the latest Austin market information?
 Check out our latest Austin Office Market Report.

 Through this research, landlord brokers can provide landlords with the most up-to-date information that can be used to bring a building up to par with its competition.
 If, for example, market data indicates that buildings with a certain type of amenity are receiving a higher rental rate, the landlord broker will be able to identify that trend and recommend that the amenity be added to the building in question.
 Market data can also give the landlord an idea of what other landlords in the area are charging for parking, whether they have limits on density, how many concessions are being offered, and more, all of which have an impact on a building’s performance.